tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ While staggered, shed this armor (losing its AC and default bonus until the end of the battle) to heal using a recovery.

 **Quirk:** Can’t tell fakes from the genuine article.

 ---

+#### Nightshirt

+Light Armor Only

+This chain shirt of blackened links is as fine as silk.
+Increase the AC bonus of this item by 1.

+**Quirk:** Always looking for hidden treasure, secret doors, etc.

+---